zeis/vim-kolor/README.markdown

 Colorful Vim color scheme with 256 color terminal support.

-Designed to have high text readability and optimal visibility for all elements, and to be eye confortable as well.
+Designed to have high text readability and optimal visibility of every element, and to be eye comfortable as well.

 ## Installation